Lower Pecos Canyonlands Archaeological Field School at Eagle Nest Canyon

-Join Drs.
-Stephen Black and Carolyn Boyd for a month of hands-on training in archaeological field methods in the Lower Pecos Canyonlands of southwest Texas, a remote area with an unparalleled 13,000 year record of hunter-gatherer life found in rock shelters with extraordinary organic preservation and vivid rock art, as well as an intriguing and little-known array of settlement features.
+Join us for a month of hands-on training in archaeological field methods in the Lower Pecos Canyonlands of southwest Texas, a remote area with an unparalleled 13,000 year record of hunter-gatherer life found in rockshelters with extraordinary organic preservation and vivid rock art, as well as an intriguing and little-known array of settlement features.
 The field school will be based at the SHUMLA campus, which is located 50 miles west of Del Rio, Texas, within the Lower Pecos River Region.

-• Students will compare and contrast current theories regarding the meaning and function of the Lower Pecos rock art
+- Students will compare and contrast current theories regarding natural and cultural formation processes.

 Instructor approval is required to participate in this program.
 Enrollment is limited to 15 participants.